Start your care

 At Affective Care, we understand that the ADHD diagnosis process is about much more than checklists and criteria.
 It’s about being heard, understood, and supported with emotional intelligence.

-We provide a range of services designed to make the ADHD assessment process more transparent and more manageable:
+We provide a range of services designed to make the assessment process more transparent and more manageable:

-• Pre-assessment support, helping you understand what to expect and what information to prepare.
+• Pre-assessment support, helping you understand what to expect and what information to prepare

-• Guidance with report-writing and evidence collection, especially if you are exploring NDIS pathways.
+• Guidance with report-writing and evidence collection, especially if you are exploring NDIS pathways

-• Psychology and allied health services, offering therapeutic support, emotional guidance, and skill development.
+• Psychology and allied health services, offering therapeutic support, emotional guidance, and skill development

-• Practical skill-building programs, including routines, organisation, emotional regulation, and daily living strategies.
+• Practical skill-building programs, including routines, organisation, emotional regulation, and daily living strategies

-• Support during school or workplace adjustments, working alongside teachers, employers, and support teams.
+• Support during school or workplace adjustments, working alongside teachers, employers, and support teams

-• Emotional support for individuals and families, recognising the personal and relational impact of diagnosis.
+• Emotional support for individuals and families, recognising the personal and relational impact of diagnosis

 • Collaboration with clinicians, GPs, and schools, ensuring everyone involved has a clear, consistent understanding of your needs.